Ahlfeldt/ARSW2015-toolkit/shapefile/_README.txt

 BerlinWater:		Blocks covered by water.
 Used by MAPIT.m programme to create
 			better-looking maps that provide improved orientation

+Bezirke23		Shapefile containing boundaries of Berliner Bezirke.
+Used by MAPIT.m programme to create
+			better-looking maps that provide improved orientation

 WestBerlin4matlap:	Shapefile containing only West-Berlin blocks compatible with the
 			Matlab data set.